Balance and Fall Prevention: Strategies for Intervention

 85% of falls happen at home

-Up to 85% of falls occur in the home and simple home modifications can go a long way in fall prevention.
+Did you know that up to 85% of falls occur in the home?
+And simple home modifications can go a long way in fall prevention.
 Most falls occur in the bedroom, bathroom, kitchen and stairs.
 Risk factors include: low bed heights, poorly equipped chairs and toilets, low-lying objects or floor coverings, poorly visualized door thresholds, slippery (highly polished) floor surfaces or wet floor surfaces, unsecured rugs, and poorly lit walkways and stairs.

 To be effective, environment modification must accommodate balance problems and be aesthetically pleasing.
-By watching a person maneuver about his or her living environment, a therapist can determine which areas increase risk.
+And this is one of the areas occupational therapists specialize in.
+By watching a person maneuver about his or her living environment, your therapist can determine which areas increase your risk.
 The therapist will observe the client:

 • Walking over all the different ground surfaces in the environment.